Multilevel Hierarchical Decomposition of Finite Element White Noise with Application to Multilevel Markov Chain Monte Carlo: Conclusion

-Possible future directions of this work include performing this multilevel MCMC approach with a more informed proposal, e.g., local Hessian information, as in \cite{cui2016dimension, cui2019multilevel}.
-In particular, \cite{cui2019multilevel} combines the multilevel approach of \cite{Dodwell15} with dimension-independent likelihood-informed MCMC samplers of \cite{cui2016dimension} to further accelerate multilevel MCMC.
+The next stage of research will include investigating the overall scaling of multilevel MCMC with this new hierarchical sampler.
+In particular, an important---and necessary---component will be coarse grid redistribution for improved performance on all levels in the sampling hierarchy.
+In addition, possible future directions of this work include performing this multilevel MCMC approach with a derivative enhanced proposal, e.g., local Hessian information, as in \cite{cui2019multilevel}, which combines the multilevel approach of \cite{Dodwell15} with dimension-independent likelihood-informed MCMC samplers of \cite{cui2016dimension} to further accelerate multilevel MCMC.